LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/README.md

 ## Setup your run.dat file (executable file)

 This is called lziegler/tonic/**tonic.dat** in lziegler cbeps account
+- *...note: the name you choose to call this file is used at the end of the executable command line when running the model*

-The only things you need to worry about changing are the following:
+*The only things you need to worry about changing are the following:*
-1. Paths to the input and output folders
+>1.
+Paths to the input and output folders
-2. Internal model timestep (computational time to complete one time step) and external runtime (time period you desire to model e.g. 3 days, 1 year etc)
+>2.
+Internal model timestep (computational time to complete one time step) and external runtime (time period you desire to model e.g. 3 days, 1 year etc)

+> *Calculating timestep and NSTEP (period of time you want the model to output)*

+timestep (seconds) = DTE*ISPLIT
+NSTEP (seconds) = (secs in a day*Julian days)/timestep

+*Example*
+Running the model from Jan 1 - Dec 31 2018
+NSTEP = (86400*365)/1
+      = 31536000 seconds
+> *...note: if running during a leap year JD = 366*

 ![](./../github-figures/runfile1.jpeg)
-- *...note: the model is run in days per second*

-- *...note: the name you choose to call this file is used at the end of the executable command line when running the model*
+- *...note: the model currently runs with a timestep of 1sec (DTE = 0.1, ISPLIT = 10).
+I suggest not changing that as the model becomes unstable and does not run with a DTE*ISPLIT > 1 sec

+*Learnt that...*
+- Bathymetry was the issue
+  - the model grid violated Courant Conditions primarily result of shallow intertidal regions neath the mouth of the   estuary.
+Essentially what this means is that when velocity is higher than the depth, this goes beyond the mathematical calculations and model becomes computational unstable and crashes.

+  So what is outputed in the logfile is: *** number exceeds format, means that water drains out and prints out free surface depth.

+*problem may be addressed by:*
+- smoothing the grid
+- reducing the timestep

 ## Finally run the model

-..Yay you are ready to run!
+..You are ready to run!

 *The following command is used to excute the model:*